AIMLab-UBC/VOLTA/README.md

 ```

+## Pretrained weights

+The pretrained weights for the model can be found in `pretrained_weights` folder.

+## Inference

+The pretrained models can be found in the `pretrained_weights` folder, separated based on the dataset.
+To facilitate the inference process, the `volta_inference.ipynb` has been added to the repository.
+Please follow the instructions in this notebook to perform inference on the prepared data in the previous stage.

 ## Run

 To run the code, first create a data folder and add the above generaeted data to it.
 It should contain a folder with dataset name, two subfolders of train and test.
 Then, you can use the below command and adjust the configs to run the code.